Rs. 16 Lakh Loan - Features, Eligibility and How to Apply

 Need quick access to funds but don’t want to sell your long-term investments?
 Whether you are facing a medical emergency, a business cash crunch, or a personal milestone like higher education or property down payment, a Rs.
 16 lakh loan against securities gives you a smarter way to raise money without touching your portfolio.
 Let’s explore how you can access this amount quickly, while keeping your investments intact.
+Did you know?
+You can raise up to Rs.
+16 lakhs within 24–48 hours* by pledging your mutual funds, shares, insurance, or ESOPs without selling any of them.

-What is a loan against securities?
+• What is a loan against securities?

 A loan against securities (LAS) is a secured loan that allows you to borrow a lump sum amount by pledging your financial investments as collateral.
-These could include mutual funds, listed shares, insurance policies, ESOPs, or bonds.
+These could include mutual funds, listed shares, insurance policies, or ESOPs.
 Your assets remain in your name and continue to earn returns, while the lender holds them as a temporary security.
 It’s one of the fastest and most cost-effective ways to raise funds.

 • No liquidation required: Stay invested while accessing liquidity.